the episode

 Kimberly Faith: Okay.
 So number five.

-John McLarty: Because we will fail in Christ.
+John McLarty: Because we will fail in the flesh.

 Kimberly Faith: Oh, yeah.
-We we will fail.
-That’s I am always blown away at how, you know, I was talking to somebody the other day, and this is a little bit of a a squirrel, moment, but about how we we struggle to forgive each other.
-And God forgives me every time I ask with a repentant heart of, you know, the things I struggle with, and he knows I’m gonna do it a 100 more times.
+We will fail.
+I am always blown away at how, you know, I was talking to somebody the other day, and this is a little bit of a squirrel moment, but about how we struggle to forgive each other.
+And God forgives me every time I ask with a repentant heart of, you know, the things I struggle with, and he knows I’m going to do it a 100 more times.

 John McLarty: Right.

-John McLarty: Hebrews ten twelve says, this man, which Christ it’s referring to Christ.
+John McLarty: Okay.
+Hebrews 10:12 says, this man, which is Christ, it’s referring to Christ.
 After he had offered one sacrifice for sins forever, sat down on the right hand of God.
 I love that.
 His sitting down signifies that his work was finished.
-Yeah.

 Kimberly Faith: Yeah.
+Yeah.
 No further sacrifice, including our own

 John McLarty: Right.

-John McLarty: And I got actually degrading it is.
+John McLarty: And I got actually how degrading it is.
 It’s insulting to Christ to think that his sacrifice, God’s only son’s sacrifice, the complete sacrifice for sin, that we can add to that?
-Yeah.
-Yeah.
-That that diminishes diminishes him.

 John McLarty: And all those sacrifices in the Old Testament were just pictures of the one true sacrifice.